Q.

 Gifting Laws

-In a situation like this is it also useful to be aware of the gifting laws.
-Essentially, any person can give $14K a year to any other person without having to file any kind of paperwork or pay any kind of taxes.
-The gift tax actually isn't a tax most of the time.
-On a federal level, if you give more than $14K a year, it simply comes out of your estate tax exemption, which at over $5 Million ($10 Million married and indexed to inflation), is probably enough and to spare for all estate and gift tax considerations for most docs.
 But just in case, it might be wise to preserve it.
-Also, be sure to look into whether your estate has an estate tax/gift tax with a much lower exemption level.
-You can preserve the exemption by only giving $14K a year.
-But keep in mind that is $14K from each person to each other person.
-So you can give your child $14K a year, your spouse can give your daughter $14K a year, you can give your inlaw $14K a year, and your spouse can give your inlaw $14K a year. $56K a year all without using up a bit of that exemption!
+Also, be sure to look into whether your state has an estate tax/gift tax with a much lower exemption level.
+You can preserve the exemption (and avoid having to file a gift tax return) by only giving $17,000 a year.
+But keep in mind that it is $17,000 from each person to each other person.
+You can give your daughter $17,000 a year, your spouse can give your daughter $17,000 a year, you can give your son-in-law $17,000 a year, and your spouse can give your son-in-law $17,000 a year.
+That's $68,000 a year all without using up a bit of that exemption!

-Once you hit $14K a year, you're required to file this form with the IRS.
+In addition to the $17,000 a year, the parents can pay tuition directly to the school without using up that exemption.
+Once you hit $17,000 a year, you're required to file this form with the IRS.
 But if you're like most, you can just work the laws to avoid having to file it.

 Loan Laws